-Saturday 4 April 2020
+Saturday, 4 April 2020

 Door lock mechanism woes

 During the past winter I replaced the door lock barrels from ‘t Kreng.
 This was done to create a matching lock set for the ’76 restoration project.
 Fast forward to the first drive of the year, and a problem reared its head.
 Opening the driver’s door from the outside went as usual.
-But it was when I had stopped to take a few pictures, that I noticed something wasn’t as it should.
+But it was when I stopped to take a few pictures, that I noticed something wasn’t as it should.
 The driver’s door wouldn’t open in the normal way (pull the inside handle and push the door open with the elbow).
 It actually needed a fair amount of force to open.
 First thoughts were that something had come loose or that l had refitted some of the parts in the wrong way.

 When pulling the inner door handle the arrowed lever (B) should push the circled lever (A) down.
 To fully release the latch, the top of lever A should be completely pushed down and hidden from view.
-But with the inner handle pulled against its stop, still half of the lever was visible.
+But with the inner handle pulled against its stop, half of the lever was still visible.
 What became clear though was the fact that there was a large amount of free travel when the inner handle was pulled.
-Only at the last part of the handle's stroke would lever B start to push the lever A down.
-Looking very closely at the action of the various parts of the mechanism showed that there was a lot of play in the various parts of the mechanism.
+Only at the last part of the handle's movement would lever B start to push the lever A down.
+Looking closely at the action of the various parts of the mechanism showed that there was a lot of play in the various parts of the mechanism.
 But also the connecting rod (arrowed C below) from the latch mechanism proved to have a huge amount of play.

 All this added up, and was enough not to release the lock from the inside.
 As I didn’t want to go to the shed I decided on a little experiment, shortening the pull rod.
 So I cut of the bent part and put a new hook on.
 Looked promising but even this minimal shortening proved to be too much.
 With the handles escutcheon fitted the door would open at the lightest touch.
 Not good!
 So I still had to make the trip to the shed, to find another pull rod and a better lock and latch mechanism.
 Luckily I knew exactly where these parts were stored, so within 45 minutes I was back home.